William H. Pitsenbarger: Honors and awards

 Pitsenbarger was the first enlisted recipient of the Air Force Cross medal, receiving the award posthumously in 1966.

 The United States Navy Container Ship MV A1C William H. Pitsenbarger (T-AK-4638) was christened in his honor, but was decommissioned and returned to its original owner in 2008 with the new name Black Eagle.

 In addition several buildings have been named in his honor including William H. Pitsenbarger Dining Hall, Wright-Patterson Air Force Base, Ohio; William H. Pitsenbarger Professional Military Education Center, Beale Air Force Base, California; William H. Pitsenbarger Airman Leadership School, Spangdahlem Air Base, Germany; Pitsenbarger Hall, Randolph Air Force Base, Texas and Pitsenbarger Fitness Center, Sheppard Air Force Base, Texas.

 His name can be found on Panel 06E Line 102 of the Vietnam Veterans Memorial.

 Civilian authorities have also honored his name.
-The city of Piqua, Ohio, renamed a recreational park (which includes the municipal swimming pool) the "Pitsenbarger Sports Complex."
+The city of Piqua, Ohio, renamed a recreational park (which included the municipal swimming pool) the "Pitsenbarger Sports Complex."
 In 2005, the State of Ohio designated State Route 48 as the "U.S.A.F.
 Pararescue Memorial Parkway."
 The highway runs near the hometowns of four pararescuemen who died in service to their country.
 This includes Pitsenbarger; Sgt.
 Jim Locker of Sidney, Ohio; Master Sgt.
 William McDaniel II of Greenville, Ohio; and Airman 1st Class James Pleiman of Russia, Ohio.

-In addition to being designated Main Street through the city of Dayton—where the Wright Brothers designed their airplane—state route 48 also runs along Miami Memorial Park north of Covington, Ohio, where all four are buried.
+In addition to being designated Main Street through the city of Dayton—where the Wright Brothers designed their airplane—state route 48 also runs along Miami Memorial Park north of Covington, Ohio, where all but McDaniel are buried.

 Edison Community College in Piqua, Ohio, awards the Pitsenbarger Scholarship to two full-time students per year who can show financial need.

 The drill team of the AFJROTC unit at Martinsburg High School, Martinsburg WV is known as the Pitsenbarger Rifles.

 The Air Force Association awards a $750 Pitsenbarger scholarship to the top USAF enlisted personnel graduating from the Community College of the Air Force (CCAF) who plan to pursue a baccalaureate degree and submits a competitive award nomination package.

 Airlift/Tanker Association Hall of Fame Award for 2012.